jiazhiren201988/ProReT/ProReT/README.md

 inverse alignment between a disease signature and LINCS perturbation signatures in a shared, user-supplied gene-program representation.

-ProReT is the reusable model implementation accompanying a Bioinformatics Original Paper.
-Paper-only benchmarking (baseline/SOTA comparisons, RepoDB validation, phenotype permutations and external cohorts) is intentionally kept outside the package so that the public API remains focused and stable.

 ## Model

 For a signed gene-level signature \(z\) and a gene-by-program basis \(W\),